srihernogo/aws-restart-batch-7/Mock Exam AWS CCP 1.md

 **ChatGPT:**

-The feature of the AWS Cloud that aligns with the goal of quickly delivering new functionality in an iterative manner, minimizing time to market, is "Agility."
-AWS offers various services and tools that enable rapid development, deployment, and scaling of applications, allowing businesses to be more agile in responding to market demands and changing requirements.
+The feature of the AWS Cloud that aligns with the goal of quickly delivering new functionality in an iterative manner, minimizing time to market, is **Agility** AWS offers various services and tools that enable rapid development, deployment, and scaling of applications, allowing businesses to be more agile in responding to market demands and changing requirements.

 ---